Saturday (day 3) : Akropolis Museum - Keramikos - Kentriki Agora - El. Venizelou

 A small part of the Sacred road leading from the suburbs to the Sacred Rock of Acropolis can also be seen here.
 Next to the road there is the canal where the ancient river Iridanos flowed.
 Outside the city walls, on the site of Keramikos was the city's cemetery.
 The ancient Athenians had built a square at the edge of the cemetery.
 There, rituals and sport events were organized in honor of the dead.

-after a law was passed prohibiting the more elaborate monuments,
+These grave-markers were commonly used after a law was passed prohibiting the more elaborate monuments, (with statues, for example) which had previously been in vogue. |

 Technopolis is a great example of a renovation of an old factory to a cultural venue.